Scanf-s/Flask_survey/README.md

 cd path_to_dir
 ```

-2. Install MySQL and Config
+2. Install MySQL and Config (Or Match with config/app_config.py if you want)
 ```yaml
 Address : localhost
 Port : 3306